 You, the operator, have a key position in your company's log handling operation.
-Skill and alertness on your part are essential for maximum productivity as well as the safety of yourself and others.
+Skill and alertness on your part are essential for maximum productivity as well your own safety and that of others.

 The operating instructions in this manual are here to help you get the maximum use of your Lumberjack, with the greatest possible safety.
 Become completely familiar with all of the instruments and controls.
 Learn the unit, its capabilities and limitations.
 Study the operating techniques given so that through experience, you can develop additional techniques of your own and contribute to the success of your team.